ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 This way the rest of the pipeline can scan these repos for compliance violations and vulnerabilities.

-Paths saved by using `save_repo` must be relative to the workspace path.
+Paths that are saved by using `save_repo` must be relative to the workspace path.
 {: important}

 You don't need to install the `pipelinectl` tool for your scripts or base images, the reference pipeline provides the binaries for the context of your script.